The-OpenROAD-Project/ORAssistant/frontend/nextjs-frontend/README.md

 This is the frontend application for ORAssistant built using Next.js.

-There is also a Flask backend that is used to proxy the requests to the Backend API.

 ## Setup

 ### Prerequisites

-Installation has been tested with these:
+Installation has been tested with:

 - Node.js >= `v22.13.0`
 - Yarn package manager >= `v1.22.22`

 ### Installation

-1. Clone the repository

-The following steps should be done in the `nextjs-frontend` directory.

-2. Install dependencies:
+Install dependencies:

 ```bash
 yarn install
 ```

-**Note**: This is better done in a virtual environment.
-For more information see the [Python Installation Guide](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).

 ### Development